Kirk Hudson: Football Conference (2006–2008)

 After a non-playing spell with Conference South club Thurrock and failing a trial with League One high-flyers Southend United, Hudson joined Conference Premier club Aldershot Town on trial in January 2006.
 He made his debut with a start in a Hampshire Senior Cup quarter-final match versus Basingstoke Town on 14 January and scored both the Shots' goals in the 3–2 defeat.
 After the match, he joined the club on non-contract terms and made his league debut with a late substitute cameo in a 3–1 victory over Halifax Town on 21 January.
 After recovering from a bout of mumps, Hudson was a regular in the team through to the end of the season and finished 2005–06 with 13 appearances and four goals.
 He signed a permanent contract in July 2006.

-After three substitute appearances early in the 2006–07 season, Hudson was sent out on loan to get regular game time.
-Upon his return to the team in November 2006, he was utilised as an impact substitute and scored four goals in six appearances during Aldershot's Hampshire Senior Cup-winning campaign.
+After three substitute appearances early in the 2006–07 season, Hudson joined Southern League Western Division club Ashford Town (Middlesex) on a one-month loan, which was later extended for a second month.
+He made four league appearances.
+Upon his return to Aldershot Town in November 2006, he was utilised as an impact substitute and scored four goals in six appearances during the club's Hampshire Senior Cup-winning campaign.
 Hudson signed a new one-year contract in April 2007 and had an excellent 2007–08 season, making 48 appearances and scoring 12 goals to help the Shots to the Conference Premier title and promotion to the Football League.
 He also contributed to Aldershot's Conference League Cup Final victory over Rushden & Diamonds (scoring a goal in the 3–3 draw and then converting a penalty in the deciding shootout), in addition to winning the February 2008 Conference Premier Player of the Month award and being voted the Conference Young Player of the Year.
 Hudson signed a new two-year contract in March 2008.